 And what of the destruction by occupying forces of places of worship and the danger to the practitioners of Islam?
 Or is that too politically correct?

-India has several mosques stone's throw away from the Bodh Gaya stupa and several important Hindu shrines (despite the history of Muslim conquerors building mosques directly on top of destroyed temples).
+Because Mecca and Medina do not have indigenous Hindu or Buddhist populations whereas India has an indigenous Muslim population?India has several mosques stone's throw away from the Bodh Gaya stupa and several important Hindu shrines (despite the history of Muslim conquerors building mosques directly on top of destroyed temples).
 Would the Islam allow us to construct a temple in the cities of Mecca or Medina?
 Why not?
-One cannot understand this conflict simply from a geopolitical or anti-oppression framework.
-There is a definite theological element here.